Icaruk/icaruk.dev/src/content/docs/about/me.md

 - 🧹 Clean and scalable code
 - 📄 Documentation
 - 🏆 Teamwork
-- ⭐ Passionate about new technology
+- ⭐ Passion about new technology

 You can see some of my code in my [Github](https://github.com/icaruk).
 You can contact me through my [Linkedin](https://www.linkedin.com/in/adrian-tortajada/).